whatsiplus/whatsiplus-order-notification-for-woocommerce/readme.txt

 * Initial release with core features.

 == Upgrade Notice ==

+= 1.1.0 =
+Improved plugin load speed and overall performance Added support for automatic WhatsApp group messaging to vendors in multivendor setups using the whatsiplus_group_id user meta field
+Automatic deletion of old and excessive log entries from the database Automatic cleanup of sent WhatsApp messages from the database to reduce clutter

 = 1.0.9 =
 Improved support for using WordPress shortcodes in WhatsApp messages